hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="alicloudwriterole"></a>
 # **AliCloudWriteRole**
-> void AliCloudWriteRole (string name, AliCloudWriteRoleRequest aliCloudWriteRoleRequest, string alicloudMountPath = null)
+> void AliCloudWriteRole (AliCloudWriteRoleRequest aliCloudWriteRoleRequest, string name, string alicloudMountPath = "alicloud", TimeSpan? wrapTTL = null)

 Read, write and reference policies and roles that API keys or STS credentials can be made for.